kesleta/ATEAMS/README.md

 ```

 #### SpaSM
-SpaSM is a library for (extremely fast) sparse elimination for finite fields
-with odd prime characteristic (i.e. it doesn't work for $\mathbb Z/q\mathbb Z$
-with $q<3$).
-Again, we recommend downloading the library from
-[our fork](https://github.com/apizzimenti/spasm) and building from source.
-(The
-changes on our fork are only to automatically copy shared libraries and header
-files to `/usr/local/lib` and `/usr/local/include/spasm`, and to remove the `-Werror`
-C compiler flag.)
+SpaSM is a library for (extremely fast) sparse elimination for finite fields with odd prime characteristic (i.e. it doesn't work for $\mathbb Z/q\mathbb Z$ with $q<3$).
+Again, we recommend downloading the library from [our fork](https://github.com/apizzimenti/spasm) and building from source.
+(The changes on our fork are only to automatically copy shared libraries and header files to `/usr/local/lib` and `/usr/local/include/spasm`, and to remove the `-Werror` C compiler flag.)
 The installation process for this library is much simpler:

 1. Clone the spasm library.
 2. Navigate into the spasm directory and run `make`.
+    * If you get an error saying `cmake` doesn't exist, install it through your OS's package manager (Homebrew for macOS, `apt` or `apt-get`).
+    * If you get an error saying the compiler can't find OpenMP headers, install it through your OS's package manager.
-3. Check whether the files `/usr/local/lib/libspasm.dylib` and `/usr/local/include/spasm/spasm.h` exist.
+3. Check whether the files `/usr/local/lib/libspasm.so` (or `.dylib`) and `/usr/local/include/spasm/spasm.h` exist.
 If they don't, something's up.

 ```